dylanrees/citizen-science/README.md

  * [OSGeo](http://www.osgeo.org/) - The Open Source Geospatial Foundation, which offers a lot of open tools for working with GIS data.
  * [Open source engineering software](http://www.appropedia.org/Open_source_engineering_software#Software_Listing) - A large list maintained on Appropedia.
  * [Federal Crowdsourcing and Citizen Science Toolkit](https://crowdsourcing-toolkit.sites.usa.gov/) - Maintained by the US government.
+ * [The Open Source Hardware Association](http://www.oshwa.org/) - A resource for all things open hardware, including designs and legal considerations.

 ## Questions and Knowledge Gaps